-The compute function has return type Program t that encodes an iteration schema over its input array and writes all elements to the manifest array it creates in memory.
+The compute function takes as input an array, here a Word32 e.
+The a type can be either Pull or Push t.
+The Push array type is implemented in terms of programs and is thus defined in the following section.
+The elements of this input array are constrained by the Data e constraint.
+The compute function's return value of type Program t, encodes an iteration schema over its input array and writes all elements to the manifest array it creates in memory.
 The t parameter is restricted by the Compute t constraint.
-There is an instance of Compute for Thread, Warp and Block since at these levels of the GPU hierarchy, shared memory can be used.
+There is an instance of Compute for Thread, Warp and Block, since at these levels of the GPU hierarchy, shared memory can be used.
 There is no instance for Grid.

-4.4 Push Arrays
+4.4 Push arrays

-Now enough Obsidian details have been explained to introduce push arrays.
+Now enough Obsidian details have been explained to introduce push arrays (Claessen et al., 2012).
 A push array has a length and a function, the push-function.
-The job of the push function is to generate a control structure that generates all elements of the array, pushing them one at a time to a a writer function.
-Thus the push-function is itself higher order:
+The job of the push-function is to generate a control structure that generates all elements of the array, pushing them individually to a writer function.
+Thus, the push-function is itself higher order: